 Items and technical data, not including the results of fundamental research, which are developed specifically for a military use will be treated as ITAR until designated as subject to the EAR by DDTC (i.e. in response to a Commodity Jurisdiction request).
 The results of unrestricted fundamental research, whether or not externally sponsored, will not be subjected to a technology assessment until one of the following occurs:

 - there is a need to physically export an item developed by UVA in the conduct of fundamental research; or

 The University’s policy is to maintain export‐related records on a project basis.
 Unless otherwise provided for, all records indicated herein shall be maintained consistent with the University record retention policy, and shall be retained for no less than five years after the project’s TCP termination date, last date of export, license termination date, or other time‐point identified in the applicable regulations.
 Should a discrepancy exist between the University’s retention policy and an applicable export regulation, documents will be retained for the longer period.
-For record retention requirements for a specific export please contact OEC at firstname.lastname@example.org.
+For record retention requirements for a specific export control related document please contact OEC at firstname.lastname@example.org.